dbertella/hector/src/content/index.md

 ![page 13](../images/page13.png)

-“Don’t finish it: we can still be friends!”
+“Don’t finish it!
+We can still be friends!”
 Tries Hector one more time
-Desperately...
+desperately...

 ![page 14](../images/page14.png)

 ---

-Once again, Hector was too slow
+Once again, Hector was too slow.
-There’s nothing left
+There’s nothing left.
 The salad is gone
-And there’s no more food around him.
+and there’s no more food around him.
 ![page 15](../images/page15.png)

 ---

-When a little mouse
+Then a little mouse
-Comes to offer him a nut.
+comes to offer him a nut.
-“I’m small and fast, I can give you more.
+“I’m small and fast, and I can get you more nuts.
 You’re big and strong, you can be my protector.”
 ![page 16](../images/page16.png)

 ---

-Hector is not alone anymore
+Hector is not alone anymore.
 He is so happy!
-Hopefully no one will still his new friend
+Hopefully no one will steal his new friend.
 Can you see anybody?
 ![page 17](../images/page17.png)

 ---

 Oh no, a fox!
-“This mouse looks yummy
+“This mouse looks yummy.
-Do you mind to share with me?” ask Fox.
+Do you mind if we share it?” asks Fox.
-“Well”, answers Hector, “if you want it
+“Well”, answers Hector, “if you want it,
-You’ll have to do something for me.
+you’ll have to do something for me.”
 ![page 18](../images/page18.png)

 ---

-Mice are my favourite food
+“Mice are my favourite food” says Hector,
-But I think those nuts taste much better
+“but I think those nuts taste much better.
 Go!
-I hold the mouse, you try the nut
+I'll hold the mouse, you try the nut
-Right behind you, tell me, is it tasty?”
+right behind you.
+Tell me, is it tasty?”
 ![page 19](../images/page19.png)

 ---